-Perspective | This baseball season had a troubled, troubling beginning.
-Now I don’t want it to end.
+Perspective | With honesty and accountability, baseball salvaged its season.
+What a shame it has to end.

 In a day or two, baseball will leave us, just in time to face the arriving winter.
 But, while it lasts, let’s not miss this hold-onto-your-hats last act.

-Almost every game in this series has followed the pitching matchup script: Kershaw beat Tyler Glasnow, twice; Blake Snell beat the Dodgers’ “bullpen game”; Walker Buehler breezed in Game 3 and Game 4 was a 15-pitcher donnybrook.
+Almost every game in this series has followed the pitching matchup script: Kershaw beat Tyler Glasnow twice; Blake Snell beat the Dodgers’ “bullpen game”; Walker Buehler breezed in Game 3 and Game 4 was a 13-pitcher donnybrook.

 The Dodgers treated Game 5 like a desperation game.
-That was wise, but has consequences.
-Because they don’t trust anybody in their bullpen completely, they used their nuclear youth, Dustin May, the 23-year-old with the 101-mph fastball, in relief on Sunday night.
+That was wise but has consequences.
+Because they don’t completely trust anybody in their bullpen, they used their nuclear youth, Dustin May, the 23-year-old with the 101 mph fastball, in relief Sunday night.

 That makes May a reliever for the rest of this series.
-That helps the Dodgers’ chances to win the whole shebang, since the Rays’ bullpen may not have as big an edge with May in the L.A. pen.
+That helps the Dodgers’ chances to win the whole shebang because the Rays’ relievers may not have as big of an edge with May in the L.A. bullpen.

-But, with Julio Urias used up as a Game 4 starter, and May no longer a Game 6 option, the Dodgers will have to lean hard on Tony Gonsolin against the formidable Snell on Tuesday night.
-Gonsolin is good (2.33 ERA in 14 career starts) but has had only one extended start (87 pitches) in the past month.
-He’s not “stretched out,” so that weary L.A. pen may be under tons of late-inning pressure.
+But, with Julio Urías used up as the Game 4 starter and May no longer a Game 6 option, the Dodgers will have to lean hard on Tony Gonsolin against the formidable Snell on Tuesday night.
+Gonsolin is good (2.33 ERA in 14 career regular season starts) but has had only one extended start (87 pitches) in the past month.
+He’s not “stretched out,” so that weary L.A. bullpen may be under tons of late-inning pressure.

 Maybe I just want as much baseball as possible — every last drop — after a season that long ago seemed like it might never have a conclusion at all.